 eSIMs offer several practical advantages:

 One important note: an eSIM-only phone can still be carrier-locked.
 The lock applies at the software level, not to the physical SIM card itself.
-If you buy an eSIM-only iPhone from a carrier on an installment plan, you will still need to unlock it after 60 days.
+If you buy an eSIM-only iPhone from a carrier on an installment plan, you will still need to unlock it after 60 days using the same process described above.

 Yes, unlocking your phone is completely legal in the United States.
 The FCC requires carriers to unlock devices free of charge once the phone is paid off and the 60-day activation period has passed.
-This rule applies to all major carriers and MVNOs.
+This rule applies to all major carriers and MVNOs (mobile virtual network operators such as Mint Mobile, Cricket, and Visible).

 That said, if you are still under a contract or installment plan, leaving your carrier early may trigger early termination fees or require you to pay off the remaining device balance.
-The unlock itself is free; the cost, if any, comes from breaking the service agreement.
+The unlock itself is free; any cost comes from breaking the service agreement, not the unlocking action.

 Should I unlock my iPhone?